 Unitil is a public utility holding company headquartered in Hampton, New Hampshire.
 Unitil is subject to regulation as a holding company system by the FERC under the Energy Policy Act of 2005.
-On December 1, 2008, the Company purchased: (i) all of the outstanding capital stock of Northern Utilities, a natural gas distribution utility serving customers in New Hampshire and Maine, from Bay State and (ii) all of the outstanding capital stock of Granite State, an interstate natural gas transmission pipeline company from NiSource.

-Unitil's principal business is the local distribution of electricity and natural gas throughout its service territory in the states of New Hampshire, Massachusetts and Maine.
+Unitil's principal business is the local distribution of electricity and natural gas to approximately 175,400 customers throughout its service territory in the states of New Hampshire, Massachusetts and Maine.
 Unitil is the parent company of three wholly-owned distribution utilities: